 - We take our work seriously, but we don’t take ourselves too seriously (dad jokes ftw)

-Flow Club is a diverse community of many types of people, so please be polite and respectful in your interactions with other members.
+Flow Club is a diverse community of many types of people, so please be polite, professional, and respectful in your interactions with other members.
 Respecting each other’s time, space, and goals is fundamental to supporting the Flow Club experience.
+A good rule of thumb is to treat the other attendees as if they were your most esteemed colleagues or clients.
 It should go without saying, but we have a zero tolerance policy for hate speech, discrimination, and harassment in any form.

 The session structure is what makes Flow Club so effective.
 To facilitate flow, let the host lead and keep your sharing concise so we can start our work segments on time.
 If a host doesn’t show up, attending hosts or community members can step in to maintain the structure.